 Commitment to Nonviolence.
 MTSU is committed to the principles of non-violence and peaceful conflict resolution.
 Community members will freely express their ideas and resolve differences using reason and persuasion.

 The vision of the Human Resource Services Team is to:

-Middle Tennessee State University, does not discriminate on the basis of race, color, national origin, religion, sex, age, disability, or veteran status in its programs and activities involving students and employees.
+Middle Tennessee State University, does not discriminate on the basis of race, color, religion, creed, ethnic or national origin, sex, sexual orientation, gender identity/expressoin, disability, age (as applicable), status as a covered veteran or genetic information in its programs and activities involving students and employees.
 Specifically, MTSU will comply fully with Executive Order 11246 and all other executive orders amending or superseding such order; Title IX of the Educational Amendments of 1972; the Age Discrimination of Employment Act of 1967, as amended, the American's with Disabilities Act of 1990; Titles VI and VII of the Civil Rights Acts of 1964, as amended; Section 503 and 504 of the Rehabilitation Act of 1973; the Vietnam Era Veterans' Readjustment Assistance Act of 1974, as amended; the Equal Pay Act of 1963, as amended; the Fair Labor Standards Act; the Pregnancy Discrimination Act; and all other applicable local, state, and federal laws.